NormalVR/Normcore-Documentation/src/guides/recipes/using-addressables.md

 }
 ```

+This realtime prefab load delegate will technically work, but it has a few issues.

-While this works, it has a few problems.
-Namely that it's going to be just as slow as `Resources.Load<GameObject>()` and it will never correctly unload the addressables asset.
-Instead, what we want to do is preload any addressables we plan to use with Normcore and unload them when the manager is destroyed:
+First, it's going to be just as slow as `Resources.Load<GameObject>()`.
+The first time a realtime prefab is instantiated the asset will be loaded from disk which can cause stuttering.
+Second, it will never unload the addressables asset.

+A better approach would be to create a component that preloads all of the realtime prefabs we plan to use and then unloads them when we're done.

+Here's a recipe that does exactly that.
+It let's us specify a list of assets to preload and it implements the IRealtimePrefabLoadDelegate protocol to allow them to be referenced by Realtime.
+If a prefab isn't preloaded it will be loaded synchronously, similarly to how the default `Resources.Load<GameObject>()` implementation works.

 ```csharp
 using System.Collections.Generic;